martinjos/scrapy/docs/topics/webservice.rst

 which comes enabled by default, but you can also disable it if you're running tight on memory.

+Please note that for security reasons, the web service will not run as a privileged (i.e. administrative or root) user.

 .. _topics-webservice-resources:

 Web service resources